Diagnosis

 Tests to diagnose SCAD are similar to tests used to detect a heart attack.
 They may include:

 • Blood tests.
-Certain heart proteins slowly leak into the blood after heart damage from a heart attack.
+Some heart proteins slowly leak into the blood after heart damage from a heart attack.
 Blood tests can check for these proteins.
 Other blood tests also may be done.

-• Electrocardiogram (ECG or EKG).
+• Electrocardiogram, also called an ECG or EKG.
 This quick test checks the heart's electrical activity.
-It can show how fast or how slowly the heart is beating.
-Sticky patches called electrodes are attached to the chest and sometimes the arms and legs.
-An electrocardiogram (ECG) can tell if you are having or have had a heart attack.
+It can show how fast or how slow the heart is beating.
+Sticky patches with sensors on them attach to the chest and sometimes the arms and legs.
+Wires connect the patches to a computer, which prints or displays results.
+An electrocardiogram can tell if you are having or have had a heart attack.

 • Coronary angiogram.
-This test looks inside the heart arteries.
-A doctor places a long, thin flexible tube called a catheter into a blood vessel, usually in the groin or wrist.
+This test uses a thin, flexible tube called a catheter to look inside the heart arteries.
+A doctor places the tube into a blood vessel, usually in the groin or wrist.
 It's guided to the heart.
-Dye flows through the tube to the arteries.
-The dye helps the arteries show up more clearly on images and video.
+Dye flows through the tube.
+The dye helps the arteries show up more clearly on X-ray images and video.
 A coronary angiogram can diagnose SCAD.
-It also can show any twisted arteries.

 Other tests may be done during a coronary angiogram to confirm SCAD and plan treatment.
 These tests include:

-• Intravascular ultrasound (IVUS).
-Sound waves are used to take pictures of the inside of the heart arteries.
+• Intravascular ultrasound.
+Sound waves make pictures of the inside of the heart arteries.
 The doctor inserts a flexible tube called a catheter into a blood vessel and guides it to the heart.
 A device on the end of the tube gives off sound waves.
 A computer looks at the sound waves that bounce back and turns them into pictures of the heart arteries.

 Treatment